Aftermathx25/touchscreen_driver/README.md

 # touchscreen_driver
 Touchscreen driver for 4 wire resistive touchscreen with touch sense and screen resolution mapping.
-Program as a response outputs touch coordinates on console.
+Program as a response outputs touch coordinates on the console.

 # touchscreen_mouse
 Program based on the previous version of my code which just made it work as the mouse.

-There may be some adjustments needed for other platforms and touchscreen modules, which apply to both versions of code:
+There may be some adjustments needed for other platforms and touchscreen modules, which apply to both versions of the code:

 # Resolution setting